 Projects without a thorough whitepaper, unclear project goals, or not enough details about the technology and use cases can be dangerous.
 A complete whitepaper explains the project’s vision, technical details, and roadmap.
 If a project lacks this straightforward information, it’s hard to judge its trustworthiness and possible success in early-stage projects.

 Anonymous or unverified team members, or teams with no related background, should raise worries.
 Looking up the team’s past on professional networks like LinkedIn can give ideas about their skills and previous work.
-A trusted team with a solid track record is key for a project’s success, especially in early-stage cryptocurrency projects.
+A trusted team with a solid track record is key to a project’s success, especially in early-stage cryptocurrency projects.

 Projects promising high returns without a clear plan or reachable milestones usually fail to deliver.
 Be wary of projects that promise large profits with little to no risk.
 Practical and reachable goals are better signs of a well-thought-out project.
 Early-stage projects with unrealistic promises are often a red flag.